tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 019.md

 - We request a corking service because we brought our own wine.
 The server obliges and brings us some food to go with the wine.
 - One dwarf is in a black cloak with a trench coat, I see a few daggers, he has a long scar across his face and a long goatee that goes to his belt buckle.
 - Another dwarf is wearing common grey robes, thick leather straps and a breastplate on top.
 Some sort of mechanical trinket.
 Long brown hair.
 Lots of tools and instruments.
-- [[Gertrude Ironhelm]] is on the night shift at the smithy.
-They come and go to and from the smithy.
+- [[Gertrude Ironhelm]] is on the night shift at [[The Smithy]].
+They come and go to and from [[The Smithy]].
 - The female dwarf is not Gertrude, but she offered and cast a healing spell on [[Keth Darklighter|Keth]] to heal and cleanse her.
 Her name is [[Eloise]].
-- We ask to accompany them into town when they head back to the smithy.
+- We ask to accompany them into town when they head back to [[The Smithy]].
 - They say we can go with them after a shift change around noon the following day.
 They have a shift change at the [[Red Lion Hotel]] at noon.
 - [[Eloise]] has a brother named [[Mordecai]].
 - [[Sihrr]] pays our tab of 10 gold and we head back home.
 - We find a box waiting in front of our house. [[Keth Darklighter|Keth]] tries to pop it open and it won't open. [[Wyldenten Proudsky|Wyl]] detects magic on it and gets some abjuration, with some kind of necromancy inside.
 - [[Wyldenten Proudsky|Wyl]] decides that if we're going to go through with delivery of this package of the [[Queen's Men]], he's going to do his best to ensure that it doesn't hurt anyone.
 - We take a long rest.
 - [[Keth Darklighter|Keth]] heard a few rumors, such as a dragon being located deep below the city, the gargoyles on the walls will come to life and attack you if you try to scale the walls.
-The prison cells in the city may be shielded enough from the [[Haze]] to rest.
+The [[Velkynvelve]] cells in the city may be shielded enough from the [[Haze]] to rest.
 - [[Wyldenten Proudsky|Wyl]] procures reagents to cast Magic Mouth.
 - [[Arken Highbloom|Arken]] and [[Sihrr]] make their way down to the [[Hendricks Farm]] to talk to the [[Church of the Falling Fire]] about the situation with the [[Ironhelms]].
-	- They are informed that they ([[Church of the Falling Fire]]) want them to stop mining the delerium so recklessly.
-They are strip mining the delerium.
+	- They are informed that they ([[Church of the Falling Fire]]) want them to stop mining the [[Delerium]] so recklessly.
+They are strip mining the [[Delerium]].
-	- They are told that some of the pilgrims have been attacked by the dwarves by getting close to the smithy.
+	- They are told that some of the pilgrims have been attacked by the dwarves by getting close to [[The Smithy]].
 Some may have been killed.
 - [[Wyldenten Proudsky|Wyl]] goes back to the house early, casts detect magic to try to find the box that [[Keth Darklighter|Keth]] stashed away. [[Wyldenten Proudsky|Wyl]] casts Magic Mouth on the box.
-	- "Hi Wyl here, don't open this box.
+	- "Hi [[Wyldenten Proudsky]] here, don't open this box.
 We were forced to deliver this box.
-Our lives are in danger.
-Queen's men.
+Our lives are in danger. [[Queen's Men]].
 Be careful with the box."
 - [[Sihrr]] informs the group somewhere between 4-8 people have been killed by the dwarves.
 He even tells us that they weren't even given a warning.
 - Our party has an heated internal debate about what to do with the dwarves. [[Arken Highbloom|Arken]] is insisting the dwarves need to be dealt with. [[Keth Darklighter|Keth]] doesn't really buy it. [[Sihrr]] seems to slightly agree with [[Arken Highbloom|Arken]], [[Wyldenten Proudsky|Wyl]] just wants to know the truth about whats going on with the dwarves before we take any drastic action.
 - We go to meet the dwarves at the [[Red Lion Hotel]] and see a lot of dwarves.
 It seems a bit heated.